 Here are a few of my favorite P2P lending investment platforms:

-I’ve written extensively about this topic, so make sure you head over to my post on the best P2P lending for the range of options available.
+I’ve written extensively about this topic, so make sure you head over to my post on the best European peer to peer lending platforms for the range of options available.

 P2P stands for Peer-to-Peer, and comes from the world of computing.
 It refers to a network setup that is not dependent on central coordination.

 What some fintechs have essentially done is remove this central coordination from the lending process.